kodell80305/three-in-one-robot/README.md

  ## V.1 Update

- It's pretty clear that updating gears is going to be a major stumbling block.
+ It's pretty clear that updating gears is going to be a stumbling block to be fully parameterized.
 Since the gear generation tool is a pluging, there is no way to truely parameterize gear generation - I can see that traditionally gears were something you got from a catalog, but in an age of 3d printing it would be nice to have this truely integrated.

  (I can't really complain when I'm using a pretty nifty tool provided to me for free)